Nepal rescuers call off search for trekkers after new avalanches

 KATHMANDU: Rescuers in Nepal called off efforts on Monday to find seven people, including four South Korean trekkers, after fresh avalanches hit the Annapurna region where the group went missing last week, an official said.

-Three Nepali guides were among the group struck by an avalanche on Friday along the popular trekking route at the base of Mount Annapurna, the world’s 10th highest mountain, at 8,091 metres (26,545 feet).
+Three Nepali guides were among the group struck by an avalanche on Friday along the popular trekking route at the base of Mount Annapurna, the world’s 10th highest mountain, at 26,545 feet.

 A military helicopter flew an army search and rescue team and sherpa climbers to the area, but “bad weather, heavy snow and continuous avalanches” prevented them from landing, said Mira Acharya, a tourism department official.